PathwayCommons/cpath2-client/README.md

 A convenient Java library to work with Pathway Commons web services.

-We've separated cpath-client module from the cpath2 multi-module Maven project into here (at 8.0.0-SNAPSHOT version) and slightly refactored to make possible maintaining it separately from the server code.
+We've just cut the cpath-client module from the cpath2 multi-module Maven project, refatored and moved here to make possible maintaining it separately from the server code (cpath2).

-# Introduction #

-We develop a convenient (fluent query API, reasonable defaults) Java client for the [PC2 web services](http://www.pathwaycommons.org/pc2/) to use in other projects, such as in desktop Cytoscape apps, to quickly start exploring and querying the integrated PC BioPAX L3 database.
-Besides, we are not forcing anyone to use this client only; feel free to develop a simpler or more specific one.
+This ia a fluent API Java client library for using Pathway Commons' RESTful [web services](http://www.pathwaycommons.org/pc2/), our large integrated BioPAX L3 database, from other Java projects, such as Cytoscape desctop (apps).
+But feel free to use another tool or develop own web client for Pathway Commons if you wish.

 # Use #